Alia Bhatt: Other work

+Singing and stage performances

 Bhatt has performed playback singing for the song "Sooha Saaha" in Highway (2014).
 A. R. Rahman, the composer of the film, invited her to his music school to undergo training.
-In 2014, she sang the unplugged version of the song "Samjhawan", for the composers Sharib-Toshi, in Humpty Sharma Ki Dulhania.
-In 2016, she sang an alternate version of the song "Ikk Kudi", for the soundtrack of Udta Punjab, with her co-star Dosanjh.
+In the same year, she sang the acoustic version of the song "Samjhawan", for the composers Sharib-Toshi, in Humpty Sharma Ki Dulhania.
+For the soundtrack of Udta Punjab (2016), she sang an alternate version of the song "Ikk Kudi", with her co-star Diljit Dosanjh.
+She reunited with Dosanjh in 2024 for the song "Chal Kudiye" from the soundtrack of Jigra.

-Bhatt has performed on stage at the Filmfare, Screen and Stardust award ceremonies, and has also participated in a stage show in Hong Kong alongside Varun Dhawan and Sidharth Malhotra.
-In 2013, she performed at a charity event with Dhawan, Malhotra, Aditya Roy Kapur, Shraddha Kapoor and Huma Qureshi to raise funds for the flood-affected victims of Uttarakhand.
-In August 2016, she performed in various cities of America for the "Dream Team 2016" tour, alongside Johar, the actors Dhawan, Malhotra, Roy Kapur, Katrina Kaif, Parineeti Chopra, and the singer Badshah.
+Bhatt has performed on stage at the Filmfare, Screen and Stardust award ceremonies, and has also participated in a stage show in Hong Kong alongside Dhawan and Malhotra.
+She participated in a charity event with Dhawan, Malhotra, Aditya Roy Kapur, Shraddha Kapoor and Huma Qureshi to raise funds for the victims of the 2013 North India floods.
+She also performed in various cities of America for the "Dream Team 2016" tour, alongside Johar, the actors Dhawan, Malhotra, Roy Kapur, Katrina Kaif, and Parineeti Chopra, and the singer Badshah.

+Philanthropy

 Bhatt supports various causes and charitable organisations.
 She took part in a campaign for PETA in 2013 to raise awareness on homeless animals.
-She joined a charity fundraiser in 2015 organised by Cuddles Foundation for cancer-stricken children, and in 2017, she walked the ramp to support the cause.
+In 2021, PETA India named her as the Person of the Year for her work in support of an animal-friendly fashion industry and her advocacy for dogs and cats.
+She joined a charity fundraiser in 2015 organised by Cuddles Foundation for cancer-stricken children, and in 2017, she performed in a fashion show to support the cause.
 Also in 2017, she launched an ecological initiative named CoExist to raise awareness about the welfare of street animals.
-The initiative launched a denim donation drive that year, to make dog collars from discarded denims.
-The following year, Bhatt collaborated with Facebook for a campaign named Find Your Green, to campaign for environmentalism.
-In 2018, she launched an initiative named Mi Wardrobe is Su Wardrobe, through which she auctioned of clothes from her personal wardrobe to provide electricity to a village in Karnataka.
+The initiative launched a donation drive that year, to make dog collars from discarded denims.
+Bhatt collaborated with Facebook for a campaign named Find Your Green, to campaign for environmentalism.

+In 2018, Bhatt joined Aamir Khan's Paani Foundation; she visited Latur, a village in Maharashtra, and helped Khan with on-ground watershed management work.
+She also launched an initiative named Mi Wardrobe is Su Wardrobe (MiSu), through which she auctioned clothes from her personal wardrobe to provide electricity to a village in Karnataka.
 Bhatt collaborated with the Indian arm of the NGO ActionAid in 2021 to provide essentials to underprivileged communities affected by the COVID-19 pandemic.
 In 2022, she became the first actress from India to partner with the Mandarin Oriental Hotel Group for their "I'm a Fan" campaign, through which she raised funds for the Salaam Bombay Foundation, which helps underprivileged adolescents.
+Under MiSu, Bhatt sold the saris she wore in her film Rocky Aur Rani Kii Prem Kahaani (2023) to raise funds for women's healthcare.
+The following year, she hosted a charity gala in London for the Salaam Bombay Foundation.